epics-modules/LabJack/docs/source/index.rst

   * - $(P)AiAllSettlingUS
     - ao
     - asynFloat64
-    - AIN_RESOLUTION_ALL
+    - ANALOG_IN_SETTLING_TIME_ALL
-    - Selects the input resolution for all analog input channels.
+    - Selects the settling time for all analog input channels.
+  * - $(P)AiAllResolution
+    - mbbo
+    - asynInt32
+    - ANALOG_IN_RESOLUTION_ALL
-      High values of resolution result in lower noise and longer ADC conversion time.
+    - High values of resolution result in lower noise and longer ADC conversion time.
       Resolution 0 is the default resolution for that model.

       - The T4 supports resolutions 1-5.